marianleica/blueribbonbase/README.md

   <div style="flex: 1; border: 1px solid #ccc; padding: 10px; border-radius: 10px; transition: background-color 0.3s;">

 <div style="font-weight: bold; margin-bottom: 10px;">Tech Sidekick by Your Side</div>
-<p>Imagine having a knowledgeable sidekick by your side as you tackle your personal projects, whether it's excelling in your technical job or building up your portfolio.</p>
+<p>Imagine having a knowledgeable sidekick by your side as you tackle your personal projects, whether it's excelling in your technical role or building up your portfolio.</p>
   </div>
 </div>